-At the international level, the organizations that are formed by more than one organization and between a minimum of two countries.
-The kind of organizations found there are multistate entities and partnerships.
-They are governed by international laws and it possesses its own legal personality such as World Health Organization, NGO's, United Nations and so on.
+At the international level, the organisations are formed by more than one organisation and between a minimum of two countries.
+The kind of organisations found there are multistate entities and partnerships.
+They are governed by international laws and it possesses its own legal personality such as World Health Organisation, NGO's, United Nations and so on.